 For more information about the CAJAL Advanced Neuroscience Training Programme, follow this link.

 Champalimaud Research accepts internship applications throughout the year, via a designated form.
-Applicants choose up to 5 labs to apply to and, if accepted for an internship, will design their own project with the PI.
-For further information, please contact the Office of Research Internships, through the email firstname.lastname@example.org.
+Internships are considered only for periods up to 6 months (for longer periods of time, applicants should contact the research groups directly).
+Internship applicants (usually undergraduates) choose up to 5 labs to apply to and, if accepted for an internship, will design their own project with the PI.
+For further information, please contact the Office of Research Internships, through the email email@example.com.

 Ar|Respire Connosco Events

 Ar (Air in Portuguese) was one of our first steps taken in science communication, organized by a group of students and researchers from the Champalimaud Research.

 Ar aims to create ‘A world moved by critical and creative thinking’.
 To achieve this, and drawing on the enthusiasm of our researchers and students, a series of science communication events combining world-renowned speakers, interactive multimedia and audience participation has been created.

 Ar events explore fundamental scientific themes by intertwining work from leading thinkers: local and international, scientific and cultural.